-In the first 24 hours after birth it is normal for women to:
+In the first 24 hours after birth it is normal for birth mothers to:

 - Expect a fairly heavy flow for the first 24 hrs, like a heavy period in appearance and scent.
 Flow should gradually taper in the following few days, then continue lightly for approximately 4-6 weeks.

 - Pass small clots and gushes, especially after lying down for some time

 - Have a firm uterus that feels like a grapefruit below the navel

 - Experience night sweats

 - Feel exhausted and need rest